schlomo/magic-zebra-printer/README.md

 My problem is that I use it to print all sorts of shipping labels or other small info pages that have different page sizes.
 Previously I used to create many different custom page sizes to accomodate different print jobs.
 With this script everything happens automatically:

-* Scale down the page to 4 inch wide
+* Scale down the page to 4 inch wide and rotate landscape to portrait to maximize print size
 * Determine the page length required for the print job
 * Determine the printer (looking for `*zebra*`) to use
 * Should work on Mac, Linux & Windows
-* Includes PDF Service, Service and Application for MacOS
+* Includes PDF Service, Service and Application for MacOS.
+Application can be put into Dock as drag-n-drop target.

 ## Installation